COMP2150-24s1/level-design-assessment-AudreyCustodio/README.md

 **Aspects to be improved**

 I would’ve liked to expand and improve on Section 3 through iterative design, as I believe it’s the least developed in my level of design.
-To improve it, I think I needed to playtest it more as I feel the current layout is clunky.
-Playtesting further would’ve allowed me to organise the layout better and potentially set up more encounters and interesting dynamics.
+To improve it, I think I needed to make a dedicated storyboard to it due to the complex execution needed and playtest it more.
+Playtesting further would’ve allowed me to organise the layout better and potentially set up more encounters and interesting dynamics through experimentation.